an integrated set of educational tools on crops grown in the tropics and subtropics

-" TropCrop really is 'must-have' software if you need to be savvy quickly - for whatever reason - on cultivated plants in hot countries."
+" TropCrop really is a 'must-have' program if you need to be savvy quickly - for whatever reason - on cultivated plants in hot countries."

-" On missions to rural areas in the tropics, TropCrop on my laptop comes in very handy: great for reference, and - with all those photos - great as a communication tool.
-No internet connection needed."
+" On missions to rural areas in the tropics, TropCrop on my laptop comes in very handy: great for reference, and - with these thousands of photos - great as a communication tool.
+And no internet connection needed! "

 Crops featuring in TropCrop (incl. photo samples)